 Many people leap into the new year energized to improve their lives in a variety of wealth and well-being zones, particularly in areas they may have been neglecting.
 In the case of money matters, scheduling a meeting with your financial advisor to tune up your portfolio is an important, practical goal, although it can feel like a “should-do” instead of a “want-to-do” resolution.
 Often, we aren’t motivated to be proactive about big-picture financial matters because we may feel anxious about money; we don’t feel confident in our investment knowledge or experience; and, let’s face it, we don’t want to look stupid.

 Becoming better informed about and feeling more in control of your financial life can make all the difference in your relationship with money.
-Here are three questions to ask yourself and your advisor in 2018.
+Here are three questions to ask yourself and your advisor in the new year.

 - How much does an advisor cost?

 Getting an accurate picture of the costs associated with a financial advisor requires a bit of digging, and the devil is in the details when it comes to fees in the financial services industry.
 It’s important that you have clarity on how your advisor is paid, including the underlying investment product fees and expense ratios, because the math clearly shows that fees have a significant long-term erosion impact on your portfolio.

 I’m not suggesting that you quibble about the different ways your advisor gets paid, but instead just be aware of the total outflows from these sources and their true impact over the long term.
 You can request a complete cost summary from your advisor, which would normally include the following: fees paid directly to the advisor, commissions, and expense ratios charged within the various investment products within your portfolio.